 You will have a mix of both online and in-person teaching over the four weeks of the phase, which will be equivalent to approximately 18 guided study hours per week.
 Most of your in-person tuition will be in small groups, normally with 16 or fewer students.

-Some or all in-person teaching on this course may be changed to online teaching if health and safety measures in summer 2021 require us to take this step.
+Some or all in-person teaching on this course may change to online teaching depending on health and safety measures in summer 2022.

 Assessment and learning outcomes

 During the course, you will be tested across the four skills of reading, writing, listening and speaking using assessments that are benchmarked to the Common European Framework of Reference for Languages (CEFR).
 You will be awarded an overall grade on the University of St Andrews 20-point scale to reflect your performance on course assessments, as well as individual scores for each of the four skills.

 Overall grades and individual skill scores are benchmarked to CEFR levels as follows:

 - a score of 4-6 is equivalent to CEFR B2- level

 - a score of 7-10 is equivalent to CEFR B2 level

 - a score of 11-13 is equivalent to CEFR B2+ level

 - a score of 14-16 is equivalent to CEFR C1- level